Azure/kubernetes-kms/developers.md

 ```
 If you do not have a service principal, please refer to this [doc](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).

-3. Populate a `azure.json` file locally and store it under `/etc/kubernetes/` that's where the gRPC server will look for this file:
+3. Populate a `azure.json` file locally.
+The gRPC server will look for this file in the path provided by `configFilePath`.
+By default, `configFilePath` is set to `etc/kubernetes/azure.json`.

 ```json
 {